Free keyboard music Brian Boru's March, a piece of Irish sheet music, is a very beautiful piece of music, instantly like-able.

 Left hand block chords in the beginning of the piece, and the same chords, long and broken, in the second half of the piece, make this Irish printable sheet music easy to memorize.

-Starting in measure 11, I suggest a RH fingering which my students usually fight, initially, but which enables them to learn this part much faster and with less scrambling around, if they will just SUBMIT to the fingering!
+Starting in measure 11, I suggest a RH fingering which my students usually fight, initially.
+However, this fingering enables them to learn this part much faster and with less scrambling around, if they will just SUBMIT to it!

 So who was Brian Boru?
 Brian Boru was the last king of Ireland.